ezkl-t/Tugas_Sistem_Operasi/tugas2_2110131210018_Tio_Ezekiel.md

 you are curious what AT stands for, this was IBM’s second generation ‘‘Personal Computer Advanced Technology’’ built around the then-extremely-potent 6-MHz 80286 processor that the company introduced in 1984.
-What we learn from this is that the computer industry has a habit of continuously enhancing existing acro- nyms with new prefixes and suffixes.
+What we learn from this is that the computer industry has a habit of continuously enhancing existing acronyms with new prefixes and suffixes.
 We also learned that an adjective like ‘‘advanced’’ should be used with great care, or you will look silly thirty years down the line.

 SATA is currently the standard type of disk on many computers.
-Since the ac- tual device interface is hidden behind the controller, all that the operating system sees is the interface to the controller, which may be quite different from the inter- face to the device.
+Since the ac- tual device interface is hidden behind the controller, all that the operating system sees is the interface to the controller, which may be quite different from the interface to the device.

 Because each type of controller is different, different software is needed to control each one.
 The software that talks to a controller, giving it commands and